How to Negotiate Salary for Your Next Career Move

 - Find out information by connecting with colleagues through online resources like LinkedIn Salary and Glassdoor, and also reaching out to professional networks.

-- Maintain a positive tone throughout the conversation, and be active in your listening.
+- Maintain a positive mood throughout the conversation, and engage in active listening.

 Do your research